 Layoffs will happen.
 You are trying to save your business instead of a few jobs.
 But do it consciously.
 Tell the employees that you are letting go, that if you ever get the chance to hire them back when this is over, you will.
-If you are providing them health insurance, don’t cut them off from that right now.
+If you are providing them health insurance for over 65, don’t cut them off from that right now.
 In a pandemic, they will need that health insurance now more than ever, especially if they are not earning a salary.

 You are not alone in this.
 Your customers are also facing the same challenges you are.
 So it is for the best that you are upfront with them about the problems your business is facing.
 Customers will empathize with you if you can communicate with them properly.

 If you are a small business owner who runs a shop in a small town, then this might be the best chance for you to get your business online.
 People are looking for work so you will be able to get the best deals on website development right now.
 This will not only make you relevant but will also help your business survive this pandemic.

 We understand that COVID-19 news and talks are all over the internet and that’s all you can think of right now.
 But we suggest you pay attention to other aspects as well.
 Coronavirus is a threat to your business but it is not the only one.
 Many of the small businesses are coming online, people are getting creative and innovative, growing their own food, making major changes to their lifestyles, and more.
 These things can prove to be more dangerous than COVID-19.
 After all, it is going to be a new world after this.